 It became saturated, and the cost of living there grew exponentially.
-It was also visible that relying on a single region for global tech innovation was very risky.
-Multiple tech hubs creates a more resilient tech ecosystem, and this is why we now have many hubs better positioned to fit the needs of small and emerging businesses.
+It was also visible that relying on a single region for global tech innovation was risky.
+Multiple tech hubs create a more resilient tech ecosystem, and this is why we now have many hubs better positioned to fit the needs of small and emerging businesses.
 For example, tech hubs in Africa are creating solutions for mobile banking to serve populations with limited access to traditional banking services.
 Asian tech hubs use urban planning technology to meet the needs of rapidly growing urban populations.
 As new tech hubs emerge, they create opportunities for cross-border work, a crucible for modern innovation.

 What to consider when you’re offshoring to a top tech talent hub